How to scrape Google Search with Python (Step-by-step guide)

 • URL

-In subsequent sections, you will see how to store the data instead in a CSV format.
+In subsequent sections, you will see how to store the data in a CSV format.

-Note: When scraping, it’s important you set delays between requests to avoid overwhelming your target website.
+Note: When scraping, it’s important to set delays between requests to avoid overwhelming your target website.
 This is part of the recommendations for responsible scraping, especially for large-scale scraping.

 Scraping Google with Python using a scraper API

-Unlike in the DIY solution, using a scraper API takes all the burden off you.
-You don’t need to do any parsing or need to avoid CAPTCHAs, IP bans, and other types of blocks.
-Below is the step-by-step guide on how to use the SOAX SERP API.
+Unlike the DIY solution, using a scraper API takes all the burden off you.
+You don’t need to do any parsing or worry about CAPTCHAs, IP bans, or other blocks.
+Below is a step-by-step guide on how to use the SOAX SERP API.

 Step 1: Obtain the API key